-- 1. In the operation list, click Upload Images. - 2.
-In the file list of the displayed album, select the target files and click Next. - 3.
+- 1. On the bucket list or file list page, click + in the top-right corner to display the operation list. - 2.
+In the operation list, click Upload Images. - 3.
+In the file list of the displayed album, select the target files and click Next. - 4.
 (Optional) Configure the upload parameters.
+COSBrowser allows you to set the following file attributes during upload:

+Storage Class: Select the storage class for your object as needed.
+This field is set to STANDARD by default.
+For more information, see Overview.

+If your bucket has MAZ configuration enabled, you can only select a MAZ-enabled storage class, such as MAZ_STANDARD.
+If it also has INTELLIGENT TIERING configuration enabled, you can also select MAZ_INTELLIGENT TIERING.

-COSBrowser allows you to set the following file attributes during upload: - Storage Class: Select a storage class for your object based on your business scenario.
-It is set to STANDARD by default.
-For more information, see Overview. - Access Permission: Select the access permission for your object as needed.
-This field is set to Inherit by default (i.e., inheriting permissions of the bucket).
-For more information, see Basic Concepts of Access Control. - Server-Side Encryption: Configure server-side encryption for the object you want to upload.
+Access Permissions: select the access permission for your object as needed.
+This field is set to Inherit by default (inheriting permissions of the bucket).
+For more information, please see Basic Concepts of Access Control.

+Server-Side Encryption: configure server-side encryption for the object you want to upload.
 COS will automatically encrypt your data as it is written and decrypt it when you access it.
-Currently, COS offers two encryption methods: SSE-KMS (only available in the Beijing, Shanghai, and Guangzhou regions) and SSE-COS.
-For more information, see Server-Side Encryption Overview. - Object Tag: An object tag is composed of a tag key, equal sign (=), and a tag value, for example, group = IT .
-You can set, query, and delete tags of a specified object. - Metadata: Object metadata, or HTTP header, is a string sent by the server over HTTP before it sends HTML data to the browser.
+Currently, COS offers two encryption types: SSE-KMS (only available in Beijing, Shanghai, and Guangzhou regions) and SSE-COS.
+For more information, please see Server-side Encryption Overview.

+-Object Tag: An object tag is composed of a tag key, equal sign (=), and a tag value, for example, group = IT.
+You can set, query, and delete tags of a specified object.

+Metadata: object metadata, or HTTP header, is a string sent by the server over HTTP before it sends HTML data to the browser.
 By modifying HTTP headers, you can modify how the webpage responds as well as certain configurations, such as caching time.
 Modifying an object's HTTP headers does not modify the object itself.
-For more information, see Custom Headers.
+For more information, please see Custom Headers.

-4. Click Upload.
+5. Click Upload.